DL9AS/Minimal-APRS-TX/README.md

 Only a few commands are required to use the Minimal APRS TX module.
 First the radio is configured with the command `$CfgRadio` and then APRS packets can be sent with the commands `$TXPosPkt` or `$TXStatPkt`.

+For communication `9600 Baud` serial with 8 data bits, no parity, one stop bit is used.
+So it should communicate out of the box with any Arduino.

 ### `$STAT` *(Get status)*

 ```